 A lookalike audience looks at all the data of your audience and creates an audience that is very similar to that.
 So, it’s using Facebook’s advanced algorithms to find patterns rather than having you manually choose age range, interests, etc.

 You can also create a lookalike audience from people who like your page.
 You can find other people who are similar to those who like your page.
 You can create an audience based on that.
 This is especially good if you don’t have a whole lot of website visitors.
-But you do have a lot of people who like your page, the only thing to be aware of is if it’s mostly your friends and family who like your page, the lookalike audience is going to be a little bit bogus because their demographics and interests are not going to line up with your potential customers and clients.
+But if you do have a lot of people who like your page, the only thing to be aware of is if it’s mostly your friends and family who like your page, the lookalike audience is going to be a little bit bogus because their demographics and interests are not going to line up with your potential customers and clients.

 Choose your lookalike source and location.
 You can then create a single lookalike audience as well as what percentage of the audience it will match.
 You can choose between 1% and 10%.
 So, if you choose 1%, it will pick the 1% of people that most closely match your audience.
-If you choose 10%, it will choose the 10% in that location that most closely resemble your lookalike source.
+If you choose 10%, it will choose the 10% in that location that most closely resembles your lookalike source.
 If possible, I recommend keeping it to a lower percentage, since that will be a much stronger match.